 - create an impression of being unnecessary to apply to a doctor;

-- guarantee the positive effect of the advertised drug (medical device), its safety, effectiveness and the absence of side effects.
+- guarantee the positive effect of the advertised drug (medical device), its safety, effectiveness, and the absence of side effects.

-The advertising of drugs also shall not:
+The advertising of drug also shall not:

 - represent a drug as a biologically active additive and food supplement or other non-medical product;